akashkov/Near-Validator-at-Azure-/Deploy_Validator_in_Azure.md

 * Visit <https://azure.microsoft.com/en-ca/free/> and click "Start Free"
 * Provide existing or create a new Microsoft account (Office 365, Outlook, Hotmail)
 * Complete creation of free Azure account.
-You will be provided you with credit that depends on your region.
+You will be provided with credit that depends on your region.
 * Login to Azure portal <https://portal.azure.com/> using your account and select to upgrade your account to Pay-As-You-Go.
     You still can use your credit but also will get access to all hardware tiers including Premium SSD storage.
 * Waite until upgrade for your account will be completed.